Tolaji Bola

-Tolaji Adeyinka Osegie A. Bola (born 4 January 1999) is an English professional footballer who plays as a left back for Bradford City, on loan from Rotherham United.
+Tolaji Adeyinka Osegie Bola (born 4 January 1999) is an English former professional footballer who played as a left back.

 Club career

 Arsenal

 Born in London, Bola began his career at Arsenal, joining at under-9 level.
 He signed his first professional contract with the club in January 2016.

 Bola moved on loan to the League One side Rochdale in October 2020.
 He made his debut in a 3–0 loss against Hull City on 17 October.
 He returned to Arsenal in January 2021 after making 11 appearances for the club.

 Rotherham United

 In August 2021 he signed for Rotherham United.
 He made his debut for the club in an EFL Trophy game against Doncaster Rovers on 7 September 2021, followed by his league debut against Lincoln City a week later.

 In January 2023 he moved on loan to Bradford City.

+In January 2024, Bola joined League One club Burton Albion on loan for the remainder of the 2023–24 season.

+He was released by Rotherham at the end of the 2023–24 season.

 International career

-Bola is an England youth international, appearing at under-17 and under-18 levels.
+Bola is an England youth international, appearing at under-16, under-17 and under-18 levels.